openmaptiles/www.openmaptiles.org/terms.md

 ---
 layout: page
-title: Terms of use for free pre-generated OpenStreetMap vector tiles
+title: Terms of use
 description: Terms of use for free pre-generated OpenStreetMap vector tiles
-keywords: Terms of use, terms
+keywords: Terms of use, terms, legal
 ---

 ## Terms of use for the free pre-generated OpenStreetMap vector tiles